pagesjaunes/curiosity/README.md

 Contact
 =======

-If you have any question about curisity you can contact Arthur BABEY, who is for the moment Curiosity's main developper :
+If you have any question about curisity you can contact Erwan PIGNEUL, who is for the moment Curiosity's main developper :

+PIGNEUL Erwan : epigneul@pagesjaunes.fr
-BABEY Arthur : 	ababey@pagesjaunes.fr or arthur.babey@epitech.eu
+Initial dev is the work ofBABEY Arthur : 	arthur.babey@epitech.eu

 # Informations